dkustec/Prompt-Enhancer/README.md

 1. **Streamlit**: Creates an intuitive user interface for an engaging user experience.
 2. **LangChain**: Seamlessly integrates large language models into the application.
-3. **OpenAI API**: Connects to the OpenAI models to provide real-time prompt enhancement.
+3. **Deepseek API**: Connects to the Deepseek models to provide real-time prompt enhancement.

 ## For Feedback